Sharrnah/whispering/documentation/plugin-creation.md

             print(result_obj['language'])
         return

-    # called when the "send TTS" function is called
+    # OPTIONAL. called when the "send TTS" function is called
     def tts(self, text, device_index, websocket_connection=None, download=False):
         return

     # OPTIONAL - called when audio is finished recording and the audio is sent to the STT model
     def sts(self, wavefiledata, sample_rate):
         return

+    # OPTIONAL - called when translation is requested and no other translator is selected. must return a tuple consisting of text, from_code, to_code.
+    def text_translate(self, text, from_code, to_code) -> tuple:
+        return text, from_code, to_code

     # OPTIONAL - called when a websocket message is received.
     # formats are: (where 'ExamplePlugin' is the plugin class name)